 2. Stand with legs about shoulder-width apart with one leg in front of the other.
 Place the bottom of the monopod a few inches behind your back foot, resting on the inside of your thigh.
 A variation of this position is to keep your feet across from each other and not have one in front.
 Lean forward.
 (I feel like I am riding a broomstick.)
 This stance should work on smooth and soft ground.

 3. Stand with legs about shoulder-width apart with one foot ahead of the other.
 Turn the back foot out and place it against the inside edge.
 Move your feet a bit if you feel your initial stance isn’t quite right or lean to one side.
 You may prefer resting the monopod shaft against the thigh of the front leg.
 Lean forward.
 This position should work better on smoother surfaces.

 4. Open your monopod tall enough so you don’t have to scrunch up your back.

 None of the positions are set in stone, just suggestions to work from.
 Move around and experiment to see what works best for you, to give your camera greater stability when shooting.

 Stabilizing the monopod

 - Keep your elbows close to the sides of your body as you use one hand to hold the top of the monopod just under the camera, pushing down on the shaft to improve stabilization.
 Use the other hand to operate the camera.

-- If your monopod comes with a wrist strap, put your wrist through it and push down to improve stabilization.
+- If it comes with a wrist strap, put your wrist through it and push it down to improve stabilization.
 My wrist strap is rather long for my wrist, so I double it up to shorten it.